DeclanChidlow/Unvite/README.md

   - New and hardcoded emotes rendering
   - Reactions rendering (+showing names of people who reacted on hover) and posting support
   - Being able to send and read messages in a voice channel
+  - Keyboard shortcuts (Enter to send message, ESC to scroll to the bottom of the message list)

 The hardships you might encounter while using:
   - it only recognises people who said something in the last 50 messages, if someone new joins, their name won't be displayed until you reload. same with reactions, though with them you might not find out